Saik0s/Whisperboard/README.md

     </a>
 </p>

+<h2 align="center">🚧 Work in progress 🚧</h2>

 ## Features

 - Easy-to-use voice recording and playback
-- Automatic transcription of recorded audio using Whisper from OpenAI
+- Transcription of recorded audio using Whisper from OpenAI
-- Custom keyboard with a button to quickly access the app for recording and transcription
+- Custom keyboard with a button to quickly access the app
 - Ability to save and share your recordings
+- Ability to select microphone for recording
 - Experimental improver of transcription using GPT3 from OpenAI

 ## Future Plans